Tangerine Essential Oil

 Strength of Initial Aroma

-Fresh, sweet, citrusy, similar to the brighter aroma of tangerine peels (as compared to orange peels), but more concentrated.
+Tangerine Essential Oil smells fresh, sweet and citrusy.
+It smells similar to the brightaroma of tangerine peels (as compared to orange peels), but is more concentrated.

 Robert Tisserand and Rodney Young recommend careful storage and avoiding use of oxidized Tangerine Oil to prevent skin sensitization.
 Tisserand and Young confirm that Tangerine Oil is not phototoxic.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 87,343.]